PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 We see faces in clouds, and we see human-like qualities in AI systems.
 Millions of years of evolution have made us highly social creatures, but these instincts are not always helpful.
 We tend to think of AIs as having human-like goals and motivations, being able to feel emotions, and having a sense of morality.
+We tend to expect a very intelligent AI to also be very wise and kind.
 This is one of the reasons why people intuitively think that AI alignment is easy, and why the [Orthogonality thesis](https://www.youtube.com/watch?v=hEUO6pjwFOo) can be so counter-intuitive.

 ### AI safety uses complex language